webpack-contrib/coffee-loader/README.md

 import coffee from "coffee-loader!./file.coffee";
 ```

-And run `webpack` via your preferred method.
+Finally, run `webpack` using the method you normally use (e.g., via CLI or an npm script).

 ## Options

 Type: `Object`
 Default: `{ bare: true }`

-Options for CoffeeScript.
-All possible options you can find [here](https://coffeescript.org/#nodejs-usage).
+You can find all available CoffeeScript options [here](https://coffeescript.org/#nodejs-usage).

-Documentation for the `transpile` option you can find [here](https://coffeescript.org/#transpilation).
+For documentation on the `transpile` option, see [this section](https://coffeescript.org/#transpilation).

 > [!NOTE]
 >